RevenueHunt/docs/docs/how-to-guides/show-quiz-in-shop-app.md

 Shopify's new mobile commerce app, [Shop](https://shop.app/), represents a significant leap forward in enhancing the online shopping experience, offering both Android and iOS users a personalized and streamlined path to discovering and purchasing products from Shopify-powered stores.

-We're excited to inform you that our [Shop Quiz: Product Recommender](https://revenuehunt.com/product-recommendation-quiz-shopify/) has been selected as the **premier quiz solution** for Shop, designed to integrate seamlessly and contribute to a more engaging customer journey.
+We're excited to inform you that our [RevenueHunt app](https://revenuehunt.com/product-recommendation-quiz-shopify/) has been selected as the **premier quiz solution** for Shop, designed to integrate seamlessly and contribute to a more engaging customer journey.

 ## Availability and Automatic Integration

-Initially, the integration of the Shop Quiz will be available to a select group of merchants.
+Initially, the integration of the RevenueHunt Product Recommendation QUiz will be available to a select group of merchants.
 We are working towards making this feature broadly available to all eligible merchants soon.

-For merchants who meet specific criteria, the Shop Quiz feature will be enabled automatically, making the integration process hassle-free:
+For merchants who meet specific criteria, the Shop App feature will be enabled automatically, making the integration process hassle-free:

 !!! info "Eligibility Criteria for Automatic Activation"